Privacy

 • Re-identification is often possible from remaining quasi-identifiers (e.g., phone number, zip code, birthdate).

-It was shown that most people can be uniquely identified by the combination of birthdate + gender + 5-digit zip code.
+Most people can be uniquely identified by the combination of birthdate, gender, and 5-digit zip code.

 Privacy on the Internet